 Some pundits have suggested that looking for tells might be pointless, because

-the president is a sociopath, almost everything he’s saying is a lie.
+the president is a sociopath, so almost everything he says is a lie.

 Click here to return to the Mark Drought home page.